aghaeeyan/RDM/README.md

 **Estimator.py**: This script estimates and returns the estimated parameters for the 51 jurisdictions of the US.
 To run the code, you just need to type “python Estimator.py”.

 **BootstrappedDataGenerator.py**: This script creates the synthetic datasets to be used in bootstrap methods.
 The output of the code is two synthetized datasets one based on non-parametric residual resampling with replacement and the other one is based on parametric bootstrap approach.
-To do so, you need type in the command line “python BootstrappedDataGenerator.py i”, where “i” is the two-letter abbreviation of the jurisdiction.
-Number of bootstrapped data is set 450.
-However, the reported results are for 500.
+To do so, you need  to type in the command line “python BootstrappedDataGenerator.py i”, where “i” is the two-letter abbreviation of the jurisdiction.

 **Bootstrap.py**: After obtaining the bootstrapped dataset, you may run this script to obtain the estimated parameters for that dataset.